shree675/AtmosDB/README.md

     Increments the value by 1, stored value must be int.
 12. `DECR key`
     Decrements the value by 1, stored value must be int.
+13. `SUB key`
+    Subscribes to the changes in values of the key, key can be of any type.

 ## Datatypes